KenKundert/mp/mp.rst

 If invoked with no arguments or options ``mp`` will repeat the session that was previously run in the same directory, skipping any songs that had already been played.

+The artist and title of the currently playing song is available from ~/.nowplaying.